 SUNY Oneonta strives to enroll an academically well-qualified and diverse student body.
 All applications are individually reviewed based on a variety of criteria, including:

 - A competitive and challenging academic program with courses related to your intended major;

 - A minimum cumulative GPA of 2.5.
 Education majors must have a GPA of 3.0 or greater;

-- Students who wish to major in music must pass a required performance audition.
+- If you wish to major in Music, you must pass a required performance audition.

-- Students who wish to major in Art and Design (BFA) must submit a portfolio for review.
+- If you wish wish to major in Art and Design (BFA), you must submit a portfolio for review.

 - Official final high school transcript or GED/TASC Score Report

-SUNY Oneonta uses email as its primary method of communication.
-Nearly all communications related to the application will sent via email so applicants must make sure that the email address provided on their application is correct.
-Applicants should also add SUNY Oneonta (firstname.lastname@example.org) to their contacts to avoid important notifications being sent to spam folders.
+Important Application Note: Nearly all communications related to your application will sent via email, so please make sure that the email address provided on your application is correct.
+We suggest using your personal email as school email addresses are often blocked.
+You should also add firstname.lastname@example.org to your contacts to avoid important notifications being sent to spam folders.
 Acceptance letters will be mailed to the permanent address submitted on the application.

 - A Bachelor of Arts or Bachelor of Science degree

-- An Associate of Arts or Associate of Science from any SUNY institution
+- An Associate of Arts or Associate of Science degree from any SUNY institution